 Regional Notification System

-More than 10,000 people across Central Texas have signed up with the Capital Area Council of Governments's newly updated Regional Notification System, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.
-Learn about the RNS, formerly the "Emergency Notification System," and how to register and spread the word.
+Nearly 45,000 people across Central Texas have signed up for the Capital Area Council of Governments regional notification system (RNS), WarnCentralTexas.org, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.

 Discover the RNS

-The regional notification system is a Web-based tool available to users throughout the CAPCOG region to alert response personnel or the public to emergency and nonemergency situations.
+RNS is a Web-based tool available to users throughout the CAPCOG region to alert the public to emergency and non-emergency situations.
 It's an effective tool for notifying a relatively large number of people in a short period of time.